skaya/angular-on-rails/README.md

 # Angular 2 on Rails using Webpack
 This simple application is about how to adapt Angular 2 and Ruby on Rails to get them working together.
-It's mostly about setting up and configuring the Frontend environment to be a part of a Ruby on Rails application.
+It's mostly about setting up and configuring a Frontend environment to be a part of a Ruby on Rails application.
 During the implementation, I ran into many questions and problems.
-I did a lot of research and thinking about choosing right approach and better tools, about creating more flexible and clear design of the app.
+I did a lot of research and thinking about choosing the right approach and better tools, about creating more flexible and clear design of the app.
 So possibly this example could help someone to start using Angular 2 on Rails and save some time.

 When you start a new JS project, firstly, you need to choose a building tool.
 My choice was made to Webpack.
 There are a few ways to setup it on a Rails app.
 The simplest and the most popular way is to use `webpack-rails` gem (as well as `angular2-rails` gem).
-Nevertheless, I'll go with another approach, in which two different applications (the Backend and Frontend apps) will be served separately.
+Nevertheless, I'll go with another approach, in which two different applications (Backend and Frontend) will be served separately.
 The Backend app is a typical Rails application that builds static pages, can expose some API endpoints and gives JSON output.
-The Frontend app is an Angular 2 application that built by Webpack and running on NodeJS.
+The Frontend app is an Angular 2 application that is built by Webpack and running on NodeJS.
 Obviously, implementation of this approach needs much more work, but it's worth it, and there are some advantages:
-- NodeJS is the natural environment for JS libraries like React, Angular, etc.;
+- NodeJS is a natural environment for JS libraries like React, Angular, etc.;
 - It's easy to write ES6 code in any application;
 - You don’t need to care about version compatibility of Rails and JS libraries (for example, `angular2-rails` gem requires Rails 5 and can't be used with Rails 4);
-- You'll still be able to maintain the natural behavior of an asset pipeline without messing it up with Sprockets;
+- You'll still be able to maintain the natural behavior of Asset Pipeline without messing it up with Sprockets;
 - Using the npm-based package management workflow works better and more productive if you want to leverage the latest version(s) of JS libraries;
 - Making an API enables building other clients apps what's a good idea anyway;
-- Server-side components rendering works much faster.
+- Server-side rendering of components works much faster.

 How to configure Webpack and work with two servers together described in the chapter ["Integrating Angular 2 with Rails"](#integrating-angular-2-with-rails).
 Also, the chapter ["Sparkling of Angular components"](#sparkling-of-angular-components) discloses the problem of using Angular 2 for non-SPA websites (not a Single Page Application) what is not such trivial as could be thought.